codio-templates/processing-demo/.guides/content/Mutability-Lab-2-c1cb.md

 ## Lab 2 - Ball Class

-The purpose of this lab is to build a bouncing ball animation with objects and Pygame.
+The purpose of this lab is to build a bouncing ball animation with objects and Java Swing.
 Before the animation can take place, the `Ball` class needs to be defined.
 Since the animation is built on top of Pygame, look at how to draw a circle in Pygame.
 That will inform you on how to structure the class.

 `pygame.draw.circle(surface, color, center, radius)`